TonioGela/blog/content/overkilling-sudoku.en.md

 # Modelling a Sudoku Board

 Since sudoku consists of 9 lines of 9 digits from 1 to 9, one of the ways to encode and store the information in a case class is wrapping a `Vector[Int]`.
-So in a newly created `Sudoku.`scala` file, we'll define
+So in a newly created `Sudoku.scala` file, we'll define

 {% codeBlock(title="Sudoku.scala") %}
 ```scala3